Showcasing a couple of patients' results of shave excision of warts

 Introduction to Seborrhoeic Warts?

 A Seborrhoeic Wart is also known as Seborrhoeic Keratosis.
 In the past they were also called “senile” warts.
 They usually look like greasy or crusty spots which seem stuck on to the skin.
 The colour varies greatly, depending on the underlying skin colour and its melanin content.
 Usually they are darkish brown or black.

 Seborrhoeic warts are usually round or oval, but can also have an irregular shape.
 Their size can vary from around a few millimeters to large areas of usually “confluent” warts of larger sizes.

 Seborrhoeic warts tend to appear from the early to mid fourties onwards.
 They can sometimes run in families.
+According to the British Association of Dermatologist Seborrhoeic Warts are incredibly common.
+30% of people age 40 and 75% age 70 have at least one.
 We do not know the cause of seborrhoeic warts.
 Some patients develop several and sometimes many of these keratotic lesions as they become older.
 Also, as time goes by, each wart tends to grow slightly and become darker.
 Sometimes they can fall off by themselves, particularly if they are quite brittle while the fatty ones do not tend to fall of easily.
-Sometimes a wart can get a bit inflamed and can fall off afterwards.
+Sometimes a wart can get a bit inflamed and can fall off afterwards (but dont ignore inflamed skin lesions, show them to a doctor).
 They can occur anywhere on your body, other than on your palms or soles.

 Is a Seborrhoeic Wart serious?

 No, they are not.
 Seborrhoeic warts are benign.
 That means they do not spread elsewhere (metastasize|) and they are not cancerous.
 The main problem is that they can sometimes look unsightly, particularly if they develop on your face.

 Very rare cases have been reported of a type of skin cancer called melanoma developing within a keratosis.
-We do not know if this is just a coincidence or whether it represents a true cancer change in the seborrheic wart.
+We do not know, but suspect this to be a coincidence.
 If you do notice a change in a seborrhoeic wart, it is worth getting your doctor to examine it.

 Can seborrhoeic warts be treated?